panzer/js-games/README.md

 ### Bounce It
 Keep the ball within the circle by moving the paddle around.
 Be careful!
 The controls are tricky!

+### Block Breaker
+Destroy all the rectangles with your trusty projectile.

 ## Special Thanks To
 The [p5.js](p5js.org) library